“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 One of the popular stories is her restoration of the body of her dead husband Osiris who had been betrayed and split into many pieces by his evil brother Seth.
 That miraculous revival symbolizes the internal unity of the parts of ones true spiritual nature separated by selfishness.

 This unity (or reuniting) has different levels.
 Internally, consciousness needs to be united and the spiritual parts of one`s multidimensional psyche need to become one.
-Externally, the spiritual ideal for our humanity is to become united with a spirit of love into one family (and not “globalized” under the control of perverted elites).
+Externally, the spiritual ideal for humanity is to become united with the spirit of love into one family (and not “globalized” under the control of the corrupt elites).

 The myths of Isis were not fantasies of ancient people with a strange imagination and a dark sense of humor.
 At their esoteric core, these myths describe the psychological reality of a superior dimensional level of existence.

-Even the Ancient Egyptian myths of divinities personifying forces of nature can carry a deeper spiritual significance, such as this interpretation mentioned by Plutarch in “Isis and Osiris”.
+In Ancient Egyptian mythology, the depiction of the divine as personifications of natural forces reveals a deep spiritual significance , such as this interpretation mentioned by Plutarch in “Isis and Osiris”.